apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-pdfa-tut.md

 ## Resources
 This resource uses the open-source software tools Python and LaTeX.
 Some information about installing Python and LaTeX is given [here](dxfg-sw-info){:target="_blank"}.

-A [LaTeX](latex-res.html) page has information about LaTeX software for producing PDF/A-3 documents.

 Independent software is needed to validate PDF/A-3 documents against the official PDF [ISO standard](https://pdfa.org/resource/iso-19005-pdfa/){:target="_blank"}.
 We use the [veraPDF](https://verapdf.org/home/){:target="_blank"} *Implementation Checker* tool to validate documents.